azagniotov/stubby4j/README.md

 * Verify that your code correctly handles HTTP error codes
 * You want to trigger response from the server based on the request parameters over HTTP or HTTPS
 * Support for any of the available HTTP methods
-* Simulate support for two types of HTTP Authorizations: Basic & Bearer Token
+* Simulate support for different types of HTTP Authorizations: Basic, Bearer Token & others
 * Support for HTTP 30x redirects
 * Provide canned answers in your contract/integration tests
 * Enable delayed responses for performance and stability testing